As some of you know, I opened up a part of my practice to some new and exciting work that I am so grateful to be supporting you with, Breathwork.

 How does it work?

-The active breath, under guidance and supervision of support like myself, is sustained for a period of time and intensity to facilitate a connection to put us in touch with what needs to be held and alchemized in order to heal.
-It does the work alongside us, but is not a passive or subtle breath.
-You may feel a deep sense of relief or relaxation at the end but the breath in its active state is powerful.
+The active breath, under guidance and supervision of support like myself, is sustained for a period of time and intensity to facilitate a connection, to put us in touch with what needs to be held and alchemized in order to heal.
+It does the work alongside us, but is no way a passive or subtle breath.
+You may feel a deep sense of relief or relaxation at the end but the breath in its active state is powerful and at points can unsettle and release stored emotion and charge.

 What are the benefits?